-This study demonstrates the effectiveness of simultaneous saccharification and fermentation (SSF) using immobilized Saccharomyces cerevisiae on pozzolan for bioethanol production from a combination of three agro-industrial by-products: olive oil wastewater (OOWW), sugarcane molasses (SCM), and milk whey (MW).
-The integration of enzymatic hydrolysis using Natuzyme significantly improved glucose availability, resulting in higher ethanol yields, with a maximum concentration of 34.56 g/L observed for Mix 2 with 0.5% enzyme concentration.
+This study demonstrates the effectiveness of simultaneous saccharification (SSF) fermentation using immobilized Saccharomyces cerevisiae on pozzolan for bioethanol production from a combination of three agro-industrial by-products: olive oil wastewater (00WW), sugarcane molasses (SCM), and milk whey (MW).
+The integration of hydrolysis enzymatic using Natuzyme significantly improved glucose availability, resulting in higher ethanol yields, with a maximum concentration of 34.56 g/L observed for Mix 2 with 0.5% enzyme concentration.